-- We offer a six-step checklist to evaluate a financial planner.
+- A six-step checklist to evaluate a financial planner.

-- This checklist allows you to gain insight into whether your planner’s priorities mirror your own.
+- Gain insight into whether your planner’s priorities mirror your own.

 There is no shortage of people willing to give advice on almost any financial topic.
 Investment managers, brokers, bankers, insurance agents, accountants, mutual fund companies and financial planners fill the online and printed listings.
 It seems like everyone is a financial adviser!
 Where should one start when there is so much information and so many people willing to give advice?

 Following is a six-step checklist to help university professionals evaluate financial planners.

 Step 1: Is your financial planning comprehensive?

 Many individuals feel they have comprehensive financial planning because they have an adviser managing assets or focused on investments.
 A comprehensive financial planning approach for university professionals will address three core aspects: investment planning, retirement planning and income distribution, and estate planning.
 A coordinated financial plan will also evaluate the relationship between the three areas and how decisions in each facet will have an effect on the others.
 Your financial needs are complex, and having an adviser is a great start.
 But make sure they have resources to assist with asset management, retirement planning and estate planning.
 If not, that is the equivalent of a blind spot in your future plan, and you may want to research alternatives.

 Step 2: Is the adviser a fiduciary?

 Why all the fuss over the commissions paid to brokers and the high cost of some investments?
 Most people want objective advice; they don’t want to be sold a product.
 In order to find this advice, it’s important to evaluate the source of the information itself.
 If a salesperson is paid by commission, then it stands to reason he or she may be motivated to sell investment products.
 Why not remove this obstacle at the beginning of the process?